Penuel: Biblical narrative

-Here Jacob wrestled with El "till the break of day."
-El changed Jacob's name to "Israel" in Genesis 32:28, explained as "he who strives with God", (literally, "God strives").

 Penuel is later mentioned in the Book of Judges.
-The men of this place refused to give bread to Gideon and his three hundred men when they were in pursuit of the Midianites in Judges 8:1-21.
+The men of this place refused to give bread to Gideon and his three hundred men when they were in pursuit of the Midianites in Judges 8:1–21.
 On his return, Gideon tore down the tower there and killed all the men of the city.

-According to the Bible, Jeroboam, King of Israel-Samaria, established his capital in Shechem.
+Later, Jeroboam, King of Israel-Samaria, established his capital in Shechem.
 A short time later, he left Shechem and fortified Penuel, declaring it as his new capital in 1 Kings 12:25.
-He and his son, Nadab, ruled there until Baasha seized the throne in 909 BCE and moved the capital to Tirzah in 1 Kings 15:25-34.
+He and his son, Nadab, ruled there until Baasha seized the throne in 909 BCE and moved the capital to Tirzah in 1 Kings 15:25–34.
 In the scriptures, it is identified as both a site for the worship of El and Yahweh.

 Some scholars consider that the material of Genesis 32–35, including the account of Jacob being renamed Israel at Penuel, may be a later addition that introduces a new power structure centered around the establishment of sacral places in the North (Penuel, Shechem and Bethel).

 Identification

-Up until 1970, biblical scholars identified Penuel with the twin peaks of Tulul adh-Dhahab in modern-day Jordan.
+Until 1970, biblical scholars identified Penuel with the twin peaks of Tulul adh-Dhahab in modern-day Jordan.
 Based on the account given in Genesis, scholars believed Penuel to be the location of a sacred sanctuary, and presumed that there must have been a temple from Iron Age I or earlier on one of the peaks.
 Since such a structure has not been found, this identification was questioned.